Audience Composition UI guide

 Next steps

-Audience Composition provides a rich workflow allowing you to create audiences from the different block types.
+Audience Composition provides a rich workflow allowing you to create compositions from the different block types.
 To learn more about other parts of the Segmentation Service UI, please read the Segmentation Service user guide.

 recommendation-more-help